Bryan-Michael-Tice/ns-3-dev-git-fso/src/fso/doc/fso.rst

 Scope and Limitations
 =====================

 The Fso module currently can provide a model of an atmospheric channel for optical signals.
 It is designed with the OSS project as the primary application.
 There is no consideration for interference between signals and it is assumed there is a single transmitter per channel which may service multiple receivers in a concentrated area (i.e. around a ground station).
-Only the downlink channel is considered, and the FsoDownLinkScintillationIndexModel reflects that, as some simplifications are made which correspond to a downlink channel.
+Only the downlink channel is considered, and the FsoDownLinkScintillationIndexModel class name reflects that, as some simplifications are made which correspond to a downlink channel.
 Future work may involve creating uplink specific models.

 References
 ==========